miklevin/MikeLev.in/_posts/2023-08-09-be-mickey-don-t-be-the-brooms-losing-jobs-to-ai.md

 headline: "Be the Sorcerer's Apprentice: Learn the LPvg Stack and Don't Lose Your Job to AI!"
 description: Learn to code and become tech literate with Linux, Python, vim, and git.
 Don't be a victim of AI - be Mickey Mouse and animate the brooms to do your bidding!
 MyKoz.AI is an easy and gameified way to get started and become a pro in a few months.
 keywords: Linux, Python, Vim, Git, LPvg Stack, Windows, Mac, Cloud, Open Source, Future-Proof, Command Line, AI, JavaScript, Rust, Go, MyKoz.AI, Sorcerer's Apprentice, Mickey Mouse, Automation, Data Scientists
-categories: vim, linux, git, python, ai, mac, microsoft, javascript, open source
+categories: microsoft, vim, mac, linux, javascript, ai, open source, python, git
 permalink: /blog/be-mickey-don-t-be-the-brooms-losing-jobs-to-ai/
 layout: post
 group: blog